fulvius31/triton-cache-tracker/README.md

 # Triton Cache Tracker (TCT)
-NOTE: IT IS A WIP PROJECT AND AT THE MOMENT IT WORKS ONLY FOR CUDA
+NOTE: IT IS A WIP PROJECT TESTED WITH TRITON 3.3.0

 A lightweight utility for monitoring and analyzing Triton kernel compilation cache behavior.